Kim Kardashian Family Feud: Why She’s Reportedly ‘Shunning’ Rob Kardashian, Blac Chyna & Caitlyn Jenner After Robbery

 According to a Kardashian insider, the couple, who have their own E! reality series Rob & Chyna, are supposedly noticeably “missing from the new scenes of Keeping Up with the Kardashians” because of what the site claimed is an apparent family feud between the couple and Rob’s mom and siblings.

-Claiming that Khloe, Kourtney and Kim Kardashian as well as mom Kris are “shunning” Rob and Chyna, the site’s Kardashian insider claimed that the family are still feeling “divided” when it comes to Blac after Us Weekly reported in December that Chyna left Rob in seriously dramatic fashion, taking their new bay Dream with her.
+Claiming that Khloe, Kourtney, and Kim Kardashian, as well as mom Kris, are “shunning” Rob and Chyna, the site’s Kardashian insider claimed that the family are still feeling “divided” when it comes to Blac after Us Weekly reported in December that Chyna left Rob in seriously dramatic fashion, taking their new baby, Dream, with her.

 “The family is still very divided since Dream’s birth and the awkward holidays,” an insider said amid the Blac and Rob feud claims.
 “Kris and the sisters have mixed feelings towards Rob’s relationship [with Blac] and as a result, Chyna is largely being shunned by the family.”